 Note that if you haven’t been living an active lifestyle, don’t jump straight into running a mile.
 Gradually increase the amount of exercise you do so that you don’t exhaust yourself and burn out.
 And make sure to drink plenty of water.

-One other benefit to doing twisty sun salutations is that it actually helps you detox.
+One other benefit to exercising and stretching is that it actually helps you detox.
 And detoxing is super important to do first thing in the morning!
-Along with yoga, make sure you drink plenty of water in the morning to help flush out toxins and increase your energy.
+Along with getting active, make sure you drink plenty of water in the morning to help flush out toxins and increase your energy.

-Overall, yoga and getting more exercise are fantastic habits to start working towards for a healthier and more active lifestyle!
+Overall, getting more exercise is a fantastic habit to start working towards for a healthier and more active lifestyle!